The Aroma of Christ Among the Nations

 The Apostle Paul: Frontier Missionary

 Before we turn to the text from 2 Corinthians let me put it in a missionary context.
 The apostle Paul was a missionary.
-We have seen that with crystal clarity in Romans 15 where he said that his ambition—his holy ambition—was “to preach the gospel not where Christ has already been named, lest I build on someone else's foundation” (Romans 15:20).
+We have seen that with crystal clarity in Romans 15 where he said that his ambition — his holy ambition — was “to preach the gospel not where Christ has already been named, lest I build on someone else’s foundation” (Romans 15:20).
 He was called to the frontiers, where the church was not yet established.
 We call this frontier missions, or pioneer missions, or missions to unreached people groups.
 Paul was the first and probably the greatest.
-But O what a lineage of lovers followed in his train!
+But oh what a lineage of lovers followed in his train!
 Right down to this day and this church and this service.

 You can state the reason for this two-thousand-year lineage of missionaries in lots of different ways.

-- Or you can give the reason for missions like this: According to the rigorous statistical efforts of the Joshua Project, there are 15,988 distinct ethno-linguistic peoples in the world.
+Or you can give the reason for missions like this: According to the rigorous statistical efforts of the Joshua Project, there are 15,988 distinct ethnolinguistic peoples in the world.
 Of these, they count 6,572 as unreached, that is, fewer than two percent of them are Christians.
 2.6 billion people live in those unreached people groups.
-Just to give you a flavor: Of the 100 largest unreached people groups, 44 are in India, 8 are in China, and 7 are in Indonesia and Pakistan.
+Just to give you a flavor: Of the one hundred largest unreached people groups, 44 are in India, 8 are in China, and 7 are in Indonesia and Pakistan.
 The three largest are the Japanese in Japan, the Bengali in Bangladesh, and the Shaikh in India.
-Of these 100 largest unreached peoples, 43 are Muslim, 36 are Hindu, and 9 are Buddhist.
+Of these one hundred largest unreached peoples, 43 are Muslim, 36 are Hindu, and 9 are Buddhist.
 22 of them have populations over 20 million.
 In other words, there is a great work to be done in obedience to Jesus.
 And Jesus has all authority to get it done.

 God Uses His Word in the Missionary Call